aehrc/pathling/site/docs/fhirpath/data-types.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601):

 - A time begins with a `@T`
-- It uses the `Thh:mm:ss.ffff±hh:mm` format, though minute, second, millisecond parts are optional
+- It uses the `Thh:mm:ss` format, though minute and second are optional
-- Timezone is optional, but if present the notation `±hh:mm` is used (so must include both minutes and hours)
-- `Z` is allowed as a synonym for the zero (+00:00) UTC offset.
+- Milliseconds are not supported

 Examples:

 ```
-@T07:30:14.559-07:00
-@T14:30:14.559Z
+@T07:30:14
 @T14:30
 @T14
 ```